 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Tele-Tessar 4/85 ZM is the longer of the two lenses at 95mm.
 The Leica Macro-Elmar-M 90mm f4 with a length of 41mm, is 54mm shorter.
 Besides being longer, the Carl Zeiss Tele-Tessar 4/85 ZM also has a larger diameter of 54mm compared to the Leica Macro-Elmar-M 90mm f4's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Leica Macro-Elmar-M 90mm f4 weighs 240g, which means it is 70g (22%) lighter than the Carl Zeiss Tele-Tessar 4/85 ZM which has a weight of 310g.

 Lens Mounts

 Both the Leica Macro-Elmar-M 90mm f4 and the Carl Zeiss Tele-Tessar 4/85 ZM has the same Leica M lens mount.
-Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11, Leica M10 and Leica M Typ 262.
+Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11 Monochrome, Leica M11 and Leica M10.

 Focal Range